LighghtEeloo/clash-from-the-gates-up/doc/2-wire.md

 ```haskell
 counter = state where state = register 0 (state + 1)
 ```

+`Unsigned 4` is a type for a sized number.
+See the next chapter for details.

 ## Engineer.
 How to reset the counter with `mux`.